github/developer.github.com/content/guides/getting-started.md

 But at this point, if you want to run this example to convert your issue to a pull request, you'll need to create a branch called new-feature with at least one commit so it's ahead of the master branch.
-Otherwise, if we try and convert the issue to a pull request now, we'll receive `422` error telling us that there's no commits between master and new-feature.
+Otherwise, if we try and convert the issue to a pull request now, we'll receive a `422` error telling us that there's no commits between master and new-feature.

 If you've created the new-feature branch and made a commit to it, let's convert